CasualCoder91/N_Body/docs/NBodySimulation/CoordinateSystems.rst

 However, the observer/scopesim expect heliocentric equatorial polar coordinates.
 Moreover, observational data is usually given in heliocentric galactic polar coordinates.
 This data is used for initial cluster positions in the simulation and to compare results.
-The implementation of transformations is therefor inevitable.
+The implementation of transformations is therefore inevitable.
 The code has been adapted from GalPot (:cite:`McMillan_2016`).

 Galactocentric Cartesian (GCA)
 ------------------------------

 GCA is a right-handed coordinate system with the galactic center in its origin.
 The projection of :math:`\hat{e}_x` onto the galactic equator (or midplane) points to the initial location of the sun and :math:`\hat{e}_z` towards the galactic north pole.
-Therefor, the direction of galactic rotation at the location of the sun is the negative z axis.
+Therefore, the direction of galactic rotation at the location of the sun is the negative z axis.

 Galactocentric Polar (GCP)
 --------------------------------